Tarokh-Yaghoubi/Tarokh-Yaghoubi/README.md

 ## Biography 📘

 <h4>
-Hello world , my name's tarokh , some mates call me Jacob .
-I was made in June 2004 .

-I'm Passionate about Systems and Embedded programming , I love almost everything in IT , linux , networking , microcomputers , development and so on .

-I dream of DevOps but it's just a bitter pill to swallow at the time !
+  A passionate C programmer trying to get-deep in the world of software and embedded systems , i love embedded linux , system programming and so on . currently i have focused on C programming and Linux .

 - Passionate about learning
 - Dream Chaser